damianb/openflame/readme.markdown

 This library generously provided for free by the OpenFlame CMS Development Team.

+## WARNING

+This branch is no longer maintained by the OpenFlame Development team.
+We have moved on and have developed a branch intended for use with PHP 5.3+, as PHP 5.2 has been declared end of life by the PHP development team themselves.
+If you are still on PHP 5.2, please consider upgrading ASAP.

 ## Contents

 All files within the src/ directory are named by the class they contain.